Statistical processing

 - Imputation for missing reporting

 Imputation for missing values is applied for more questions and primarily those representing relative distributions of R&D activities by Fields of Science, purpose and Strategic area.
 In general, values are imputed by use of information from the preceding year.
-In cases where reliable data on labour costs is not available an estimate is imputed based on the number of R&D personel.
+In cases where reliable data on labour costs is not available an estimate is imputed based on the number of R&D personnel.
+In cases where reliable salary data cannot be obtained, salaries are imputed based on the number of full-time equivalents.

 Pro-rata imputation is applied primarily for the mentioned questions representing relative distributions, in cases where the sums are not equal to 100.
 Furthermore, pro-rata imputation is used if R&D expenditures covered by external sources, exceeds the total expenditures.